 Failure Rate of USB Flash Drives

 Flash drives will fail as you write and delete more files.
-You can write over the standard USB flash drive between 3,000 to 100,000 before it fails.
+Before it fails, you can write over the standard USB flash drive between 3,000 to 100,000.
 However, it can go as high as millions of write and erase operations.
 But technology being what it is, anything can happen at any given moment.

 Other factors responsible for your flash drive failing include eject/mount and electrical component failure.
 This means you shouldn’t remove the drive while it is still accessing files or communicating with your computer.

-As the drive starts to reach its limit, segments of the memory may start failing resulting in data corruption and even loss.
-That is why it is always wise to store your data in more than one place.
+As the drive starts to reach its limit, memory segments may fail, resulting in data corruption and even loss.
+That is why storing your data in more than one place is always wise.
 And of course, the longevity of your flash drive will greatly depend on the quality of the manufacturer.
 Look for manufacturers using grade A memory and have ISO-9001:2008 certified factories.

-First, the capacity of a drive is more likely to be lower than the stated amount once the drive is formatted and mounted on an operating system.
+First, a drive’s capacity is more likely to be lower than the stated amount once the drive is formatted and mounted on an operating system.
 But there is a larger discrepancy, such as seeing 7.48GB on an 8GB flash drive on a Windows PC.

 This is because storage manufacturers use the 1KB = 1000 bytes denomination and RAM manufacturers use 1KB = 1024KB denomination.
 So, when you insert the 8GB flash drive, your PC is reading it in denominations of 1024.
 And while it reads less than 8GB, you still have 8GB of available storage, minus the formatting.